greypag/ifwd/src/main/webapp/resources/js/common/formvalidation/ReadMe.md

+**2016-11-23
+    Irvine  -

+    Gary    -

 **2016-11-22

     Irvine  - Testing on different fields validation.

     Gary    - start to DEV the "js/common/fwd-validator.js"
-            - Aim to obsolete the "js/fwd.js", most of the validation-oriented function will be migrated to "js/common/fwd-validator.js"
+            - Aim to obsolete the "js/fwd.js", most of the validation-oriented function will be migrated to
+            a) "js/common/fwd-validator.js",
+            b) "js/common/fwd-utility.js",
+            c) "js/common/fwd-payment.js",
+            d) "js/common/fwd-constant" OR
+            e) "js/common/formvalidation/helpers.js"

                 ! --- IMPORTANT --- !
                 1) REMARKED the migrated function in "js/fwd.js" as below